flokapi/serial-justice-contracts/README.md

 1. Add Fantom Testnet to MetaMask: https://chainlist.org/chain/4002

-2. Create a MetaMask account and fund it with Fantom Testnet Opera Faucet using https://faucet.fantom.network/.
+2. Create a new MetaMask wallet and fund it with Fantom Testnet Opera Faucet using https://faucet.fantom.network/.